The Globe and Mail: 2010–present

 In October 2012, The Globe and Mail relaunched its digital subscription offering under the marketing brand "Globe Unlimited" to include metered access for some of its online content.

 On September 25, 2012, The Globe and Mail announced it had disciplined high-profile staff columnist Margaret Wente after she admitted to plagiarism.
 The scandal emerged after University of Ottawa professor and blogger, Carol Wainio, repeatedly raised plagiarism accusations against Wente on her blog.

 On October 22, 2012, online Canadian magazine The Tyee published an article criticizing the Globe's "advertorial" policies and design.
 The Tyee alleged the Globe intentionally blurred the lines between advertising and editorial content in order to offer premium and effective ad space to high-paying advertisers.
-The Tyee reporter Jonathan Sas cited an 8-page spread in the October 2, 2012, print edition, called "The Future of the Oil Sands," to illustrate the difficulty in distinguishing the spread from regular Globe content.
+The Tyee reporter Jonathan Sas cited an 8-page advetorial section in the October 2, 2012, print edition, called "The Future of the Oil Sands", to illustrate the difficulty in distinguishing the section from regular Globe content, but did note that Page 2 of the section notes that the report was produced by a marketing agency (Randall Anthony Communications) in conjunction with the advertising department of The Globe and Mail.

 In 2013, The Globe and Mail ended distribution of the print edition to Newfoundland.

-In 2014, then-publisher Phillip Crawley announced the recruitment of a former staffer returned from afar, David Walmsley, as Editor-in-Chief, to be enacted 24 March.
+In 2014, then-publisher Phillip Crawley announced the recruitment of a former staffer returned from afar, David Walmsley, as Editor-in-Chief, to be enacted March 24.

 The headquarters site at 444 Front Street West was sold in 2012 to three real estate firms (RioCan Real Estate Investment Trust, Allied Properties Real Estate Investment Trust, and Diamond Corporation) that planned to redevelop the 6.5 acre site at Front Street West into a retail, office and residential complex.
 In 2016, the newspaper moved to 351 King Street East, adjacent to the former Toronto Sun Building.
 It now occupies five of the new tower's 17 stories, and is named the "Globe and Mail Centre" under a 15-year lease.